 PRO TIP: If you need to soften something up, let it soak in water.
-We recommend avoiding anything with spicy, chocolatey, or citrusy flavoring.
+We recommend avoiding anything that’s spicy or contains chocolate or citrus flavor.

 Sucking down a strawberry shake might numb your mouth, but the straw can slow or even harm your oral healing process.

 You might think that not having to chew your food is a benefit, and that’s true!
 But sucking on a straw will disturb the blood clot over the extraction site that’s protecting the underlying bone and nerve.
 This can lead to a painful condition called dry socket syndrome.

 Avoid smoking after oral surgery.
-We recommend you avoid smoking at all times because it can cause things like gum disease, but especially avoid !
-Not only is it bad for your health and teeth, but it also prevents your sutures from a proper recovery!
+We recommend you avoid smoking at all times because it can cause things like gum disease, but especially avoid smoking after dental surgery!
+Not only is it bad for your health and teeth, but it also inhibits your body’s natural healing ability.

-We recommend 5-6 rinses for the first few days–always after a meal.
+We recommend 5 to 6 rinses for the first few days and always after a meal.
 Make sure to not aggressively rinse your mouth after a tooth extraction as this will cause agitation and can slow the healing process.